sandhiya1912/Ei_Excercises/README.md

 **Relation to Pattern:**  Observer pattern allows **subjects (channels)** to notify **observers (subscribers)** about state changes (new content).

 **Classes:**
-- `Content` – Represents the video or content uploaded to a channel.
+- `Content` – Represents the video, shorts, photo uploaded to a channel.
-- `Subscriber` – Observer that receives notifications when new content is posted.
+- `Subscriber` – Observer that receives notifications when new content is uploaded.
 - `User` – Represents a subscriber entity.
 - `Channel` – Subject interface that defines subscription management.
 - `YouTubeChannel` – Concrete subject, manages subscribers and notifies them about updates.